HabForge/ArcturusMorningstar/README.md

 - Push your changes to your fork
 - Create a pull request to the `dev` branch

-Please discuss any big changes in the [Discord](https://discord.gg/q3tCNQAzWe) before making a pull request.
+Please discuss any big changes in the [Discord](https://discord.gg/q3tCNQAzWe) before starting to work on them.
+We may have a different goal in mind for the project.